reactionic/boilerplate-reactionic-meteor/README.md

 # boilerplate-reactionic-meteor

-NOTE: this is still under development.
-But feel free to poke around.

 A simple app to make getting started on reactionic-meteor apps easier.
 Think something like [BASE](https://github.com/themeteorchef/base) from the meteorchef.

 I have spent some time building an app, and thought it would be nice to share some of things I have learned through a boilerplate that could be useful to others getting started with hybrid mobile app development.